-This week’s feature includes reviews for Daphne, Heartlock, Jupiter’s Moon, Road Hard, The Mountain Between Us, The Lego Ninjago Movie, and Ingrid Goes West.
+This week’s feature sees the release of Daphne, Heartlock, Jupiter’s Moon, Road Hard, The Mountain Between Us, The Lego Ninjago Movie, and Ingrid Goes West.

 23rd July – Daphne